 Next few hours, we had reached a beautiful town called Mbarara, which is essential called the land of milk or the milk capital of this beautiful country.
 Mbarara is rich in cattle milk and also good vegetables and fruits as it is blessed by a good climate and fertile soil.
 By looks, this place has some resemblance with the capital city, Kampala from where we had started our journey that morning.
 But it would not be wrong if we call it next biggest town after the capital city.
 It was time for lunch at this place.
 We were checking for some Indian food in our Google maps because we knew the journey ahead was a bit adventurous one or something uncertain with respect to our Indian bellies that always crave for some rice or roti even on African soil.
 We knew the next two days, we would be in a state of deprivation from Indian food.
 We have to eat as per the soil and the African cooking styles.
 Not bad!
 We must explore to taste everything in life.
 In few seconds time, Google suggested an Indian restaurant.We got off our vehicle and headed for our lunch.
 To our surprise, we found another big group of Indian people in that restaurant who were already seated there.
 My husband knew a few of those people and so he began chatting with them until the food was ordered and delivered to us at our table.
 Another surprise!
 We had ordered chicken biryani in a place where Asian people were so meagre in number but the taste was unbelievably awesome.
 I really appreciate those African cooks inside those Indian restaurants who have been doing such good jobs, catering us such good Indian food according to our taste buds in their own lands.
 No way, they will let you down as they are so adept in cooking everything from rice, pulao, biryani, roti, naan, veg and non-veg all Indian delicacies.
 They have really learnt so well that we being Indians feel ashamed at times.

 The price and quantity of our lunch were worth in fact more than worth, honestly speaking.
 It was a wow experience for all Indians who had dropped in at the restaurant that day.
 With smiles in our faces and a contented heart and stomachs, we then left the place and headed for the next part of the journey.
 With anticipation in our minds, what would come next, we again boarded our vehicle and again set forth.
 Just after an hour probably, we found ourselves in the midst of a lush green tea estate- the Ankole Tea Estate.
 At first sight, most Indians would get confused.That tea estate resembled some tea gardens of Darjeeling or those of South India.
 But careful observation of the entire tea estate would actually make you feel more happy and surprising because, in the distance, one could also spot the array of multiple pine trees.
 What nature’s backdrop.
 We couldn’t help to get off our vehicle to strike some poses with the lovely setting.
 A rare sight indeed to be treasured for one’s lifetime.
 We almost spent fifteen to twenty minutes.
 We were almost lost in nature’s lap and abundance of greenery and fresh oxygen that enveloped us.
-Suddenly we remembered our next part of the final part of our journey to the forest.
+After some time, we got ready for the subsequent part the trip.
+Our final part of our journey was now heading towards the forest.
 We had to be on time at our forest lodge.
 Forests calling finally!